 Research and Development Expenses.
 We incur research and development expenses principally in connection with our efforts to develop and improve our tests.
 Our primary research and development expenses consist of direct personnel costs, laboratory equipment and consumables, and overhead expenses.
-We anticipate that research and development expenses will increase in the near-term, principally to develop and validate tests in our pipeline and to perform work associated with clinical utility studies and development collaborations.
+We anticipate that research and development expenses will increase in the near-term, principally to develop and validate tests in our pipeline and to perform work associated with clinical utility studies, including the FORESEE study for CNSide, and development collaborations.
 In addition, we expect that our costs related to collaborations with research and academic institutions will increase.
 All research and development expenses are charged to operations in the periods in which they are incurred.